Cayetano Juárez Adobe: History

-The building was the home of the family of Cayetano Juarez, his wife Maria de Jesus Higuerra and their descendents.
+The building was the home of the family of Cayetano Juárez, his wife Maria de Jesus Higuerra and their descendants.
 The couple raised 11 children in the home.
-Considered community leaders, Juarez and his wife were well known for hosting rodeos and fiestas.
+Considered community leaders, Juárez and his wife were well known for hosting rodeos and fiestas.

-After both died, their daughter Domilita Juarez Metcalf lived in the house and operated portions of the rancho as a farm until the 1920s.
+After both died, their daughter Domilita Juárez Metcalf lived in the house and operated portions of the rancho as a farm until the 1920s.

 In the 1920s, the building was converted into a restaurant, and a series of modifications and minor additions began.
 About 1935, a stone and brick fireplace was added to the south side of the building.
 Around 1950, various additions made of shiplap planks allowed for expanded kitchen facilities.
 A restaurant and bar called the Old Adobe Hut operated in the building from 1951 until the late 1970s.
 During the 1970s, a fire caused moderate damage to the southern part of the building.
 During repairs, some ceiling joists were replaced and some timbers supporting the roof were reinforced.

 In 2002, the building was purchased by Tito Fuentes Jr., the son of former San Francisco Giants baseball player Tito Fuentes.
 The Fuentes family operated a Caribbean/Mexican restaurant in the building for some time.
 An Indian/Nepali restaurant called Taste of the Himalayas occupied the site until and somewhat after it was sold in 2014.

 The South Napa Earthquake of August, 2014 caused some cracking of plastered interior walls and the chimney that had been added in the 1950s.
 The adobe shed which had been built shortly after the building's construction also separated slightly from the main structure.